surhudm/idlaccess/README.md

 ## Borrow license from server

-Run the following command on another terminal.
+Run the following command on another terminal (works on linux, find corresponding command for macosx).
 ```
 harrislicense
 ```